 The Texas Longhorns and the Michigan Wolverines have agreed to swap the locations of their future football series, per a report by Pete Thamel of ESPN.

 Texas and Michigan were slated to begin a home-and-home series at Darrel K Royal – Texas Memorial Stadium in Austin, Texas, on Sept.
-7, 2024 with the return game at Michigan Stadium in Ann Arbor, Texas, three seasons later on Sept.
+7, 2024 with the return game at Michigan Stadium in Ann Arbor, Michigan, three seasons later on Sept.
 11, 2027.

 According to a report by ESPN and Thamel, the two schools have agreed to swap the locations of the series in order to facilitate the exit of Texas and Oklahoma to the SEC one year early in 2024, which was officially announced earlier on Thursday.